palei/tronner/README.md

     :::bash
     $ ln -s /path/to/tronner/ tronner

-You will also need the [Python 2.7 Standard Library](http://python.org).
+You should also have the [Python 2.7 Standard Library](http://python.org) installed.

 # Examples